 A total clearance of forty one Hazeldean bulls sold for an average $5207 to strong competition from 55 registered buyers from the Hunter Valley, north west NSW, the western Riverina and to new and return clients in Victoria, with many buys like Ms Phillips snapping up females to accompany sire purchases.

-Fly in fly out buyers Scone Pastoral Company from “Hilltop”, Dangarfield, paid second top price of $8500 for a low birthweight son of son of Te Mania Africa from one of Hazeldean’s leading females by Hazeldean Catalyst C28 (ET) (AI).
+Fly in fly out buyers Scone Pastoral Company from “Hilltop”, Dangarfield, paid second top price of $8500 for a low birthweight son of Te Mania Africa from one of Hazeldean’s leading females by Hazeldean Catalyst C28 (ET) (AI).

 Romani Pastoral Company’s Robert Bunt, Andrew King and John Bassingthwaighte from Harden, .who join 1400 mostly Hazeldean blood females paid second top price of $7500 three times for sons Lawsons Invincible, Te Mania Africa and Te Mania Yorkshire

 A total 342 females sold twice to a top of $1200 paid by R. and W. Rothacker, Serpentine, Vic., and equalled by D.T.S & E Phillips from Cunningham Plains Harden.
 The cow offering averaged $941 and heifer calves $383.